15 Jul How to Match Paint: Tips From the Pros

 Samples are a great way to test to see if the color you think you like is actually the color you want.
 A pint or a quart costs somewhere within the range of $3-$7.
 Note: Sample paint does not have the additives that the advertised wall paints have.
 I have seen walls painted in samples and they lasted a while, but it is not recommended that you use them for your permanent wall color.
 Sample paints are are not very durable for long-term use.
 Also, the colors of sample cans can be a tiny bit off just due to the size of the sample.
 If you are very, very particular about the color, then it might be best to have the store match the actual color sample that you like in a full gallon.

 The last and final tip is this…when you come home from the paint store and test your new color sample on the wall my recommendation is to use as little paint as possible to test.
 If you do not use a ton of paint and the color is totally off, you may be able to take the gallon back to the store and they can try to fix it.
 Unfortunately if you take a lot of paint out of the gallon and take it back to the store, they will have to start over from scratch and you will likely have to buy another gallon.

 There are a ton of variables when matching paint.
 I hope these little tips help.
 I know how hard it is to get the right color.
 Good Luck!
-If you just need color ideas check out our company’s Pinterest page for inspiration.
-It is stocked full of color palettes, and photos of exteriors, interiors, bedrooms, bathrooms, kitchens, and more!
+If you just need color ideas check out our Pinterest page for inspiration.
+If you have any painting needs we are here to help.
+Contact us today!

 Becca previously worked at Sherwin Williams as an Assistant Manager, and is currently the Office Manager at Amsberry’s Painting.
 Both environments have provided her with extensive knowledge about the paint and coatings industry.